Johnny Depp And Amber Heard: A Timeline Of Their Professional And Personal Relationship

 Johnny Depp Files Defamation Suit Against Heard In March 2019

-Readers of The Washington Post weren’t the only ones who thought the op-ed was aimed at Johnny Depp, as Depp and his legal team filed a $50 million defamation lawsuit against his ex-wife in March 2019, where they argued that the claims made in the op-ed were “categorically false.”
-The lawsuit also suggests that Heard was was actually the aggressor in the relationship and had abused Depp.
-According to what The Blast reported in April 2019, Johnny Depp's attorney, Adam Waldman, told the outlet they had numerous eyewitness accounts as well as video and photographic evidence that prove that Heard was "faking her claims" of injuries.
+Readers of The Washington Post weren’t the only ones who thought the op-ed was aimed at Johnny Depp, as Depp and his legal team filed a $50 million defamation lawsuit against his ex-wife in March 2019, where they argued that the claims made in the op-ed were “categorically false,” according to E!
+Online.
+The lawsuit also suggests that Heard was actually the aggressor in the relationship and had abused Depp.
+According to what The Blast reported in April 2019, Depp's attorney, Adam Waldman, told the outlet they had numerous eyewitness accounts as well as video and photographic evidence that prove that Heard was "faking her claims" of injuries.

 Depp believes that Disney dropped him from the Pirates Of The Caribbean franchise in the wake of Heard’s op-ed, which his attorneys believed Heard wrote in an attempt to “generate positive publicity for Ms. Heard and advance her career.”
 The Depp legal team also suggested that the op-ed was released to promote Heard’s film Aquaman which was released just three days after the piece was published.